 Irritable Bowel Syndrome (IBS), a common gastrointestinal condition and fibromyalgia often occur together.
-Fibromyalgia occurs in up to 60% of patients with irritable bowel syndrome and up to 70% of patients with fibromyalgia have symptoms of irritable bowel syndrome.
-IBS and fibromyalgia are both chronic pain syndromes and symptoms can overlap between the two conditions.
+Up to 70% of people with fibromyalgia have symptoms of irritable bowel syndrome.
+Both are chronic pain syndromes and symptoms can overlap between the two conditions.

 IBS and fibromyalgia have a shared mechanism in that both are associated with hypersensitivity to stimuli (touch, light, or temperature changes).
 The main difference is that people with IBS have hypersensitivity in their intestines, and people with fibromyalgia have hypersensitivity in their skin and muscle tissues.